When most speak of Ocho Rios, they generally include areas from Discovery Bay on the west

 River, two miles to the east.
 Almost all the development outside the centre is to the east.

-In the last twenty five years, "Ochie" grew from a small fishing village to a world class tourist
+In the last thirty five years, "Ochie" grew from a small fishing village to a world class tourist

 destination as the area developed a strong tourist-based economy.